projectatomic/atomic-enterprise-training/eap-beta3.md

 * There is a single pod with a single container that has the label `name=hello-atomic`

-If you are not using the `example.com` domain you will need to edit the route portion of `test-complete.json` to match your DNS environment.

-**Logged in as `joe`,** go ahead and use `osc` to create everything:
+**Logged in as `joe`,** edit `test-complete.json` and change the `host` stanza for the route to have the correct domain, matching the DNS configuration for your environment.
+Once this is done, go ahead and use `oc` to apply it:

     oc create -f test-complete.json